Gity Razaz is a unique composer. She is on her way

 — John Corigliano

-Ms. Razaz’s debut album, “The Strange Highway,” which was recently released on Sweden’s preeminent BIS Records, has garnered international praise.
+Ms. Razaz’s debut album, “The Strange Highway,” which was released on Sweden’s preeminent BIS Records, has garnered international praise.
 As described by BBC Music Magazine, “There’s an uncompromising beauty to these works by the Iranian-born American composer, the opening title work, for cello octet, is a wild rhythmic ride, while the closing Metamorphosis of Narcissus offers some fantastic musical storytelling.
 Impressive.”

 Photo credit: Ronald Andrew Schvarztman